rosetta-code/rosetta-doc/docs/source/glossary.md

     More information can be found in the [Adapters](project:./adapters/index.md) section of this document.

-More information can be found in the [Adapters](project:./adapters/index.md) section of this document.

 Component
 : A {term}`class<Class>` (or an {term}`instance<Instance>` of an {term}`object<Object>` thereof) that defines a particular aspect of an ultrasound/acoustic experiment or environment.